earlyxpian/earlyxpian.github.io/eng/ancl.md

 This 24 volume set was published from 1867 to 1885.
 The editors were Alexander Roberts and James Donaldson.
 All of the material here was reissued in the [ANF](anf.html) collection but the translations in that collection were sometimes updated from the originals in the ANCL.

+Some of the volumes have been converted to text/HTML and are available at [Wikisource](https://en.wikisource.org/wiki/Ante-Nicene_Christian_Library).

 Volumes:
 1. The Apostolic Fathers
   * [facsimile copy](https://archive.org/details/AnteNiceneChristianLibraryVol011867)